tfabris/BlueGigaEmpeg/README.md

   "Both NL & CR" setting.
 If you are using a different serial terminal program, set your program to 115200 8n1, and turn on local echo.

 - Apply power to the empeg.
-You should a message appear on the console which says "empeg player boot process has started".
+You should see a debug message appear on the serial terminal program's console which says "empeg player boot process has started".

 - Reproduce the issue, so that the commands and responses show up on the terminal output while the issue is occurring.